DIY Marketing for Your Brand & Business

 The biggest of brands through to the mom and pop shop across industries can be found on social media.
 Along with a monthly marketing calendar, create and update a social media calendar for the month ahead.
 Take into consideration international and national public/bank holidays and observances and work these into your content.
 Make sure your content is engaging and shareable.
 There is a simple rule… if you won’t share it yourself don’t even think about it.
 Content is king, make sure your content speaks to your target market and customers while pushing for your brand to stand out from your competitors.
 Tailor your content for each of the social platforms you use.

-12. Get Your Website SEO Right & Update Your Website Regularly
+12. Get Your Website SEO Right & Update Regularly

 Paid SEO is the likes of Google Adwords – it is paid advertising on Google search according to specific keywords and search terms putting your website on the first, second, and third page.
 Organic SEO is all about your website, whether it is linking back to your website, the content, your blogs, the SEO tools plugged into your website… it really all leads back to your website.
 There are a number of tools and strategies to boost your SEO and there’s plenty of great information online to guide you through the process of getting your website SEO right.
 Begin with updating your website content regularly with press updates, testimonials, and blogs – Google ranks these sites higher.

-14. Get a Regular Guest Slot on Your Local or National Radio Station
+14. Get a Regular Guest Slot on Local or National Radio

 In the same way as your would approach writing a column for selected online and print publications, connect with local and/or national radio stations and offer your insights into your business and industry free of charge.
 It is an excellent way to reach your customers.
 Offer listeners great advice and tips, let them know how it is that you can help with specific challenges and where they can connect with you.
 Talk directly to your target market, drive traffic to your social pages and website for details, deals, competitions, news, and interesting relative information.
 Connect with listens that are interested in connecting with you and in the market for what you have to offer.

-15. If This is All Just Too Much… Get a Seasoned Professional On Board
+15. If This is Too Much… Get a Professional On Board

 Running a business means limited time for marketing, those running multiple businesses and brands have even less time to spare.
 Life is a busy place and business of running a business takes priority.
 Marketing requires dedication, patience and continued effort.
 Sometimes even committing to a single marketing action daily just requires too much time.
 Some businesses owners and entrepreneurs just simply don’t have the time to spend a day creating social media content, SEO optimising a website, blogging, or a PR press releases.
 Consider bringing a seasoned professional on board to manage your marketing and outsource your marketing to a specialist.